 The ICB's original decision remains valid and in place unless, or until, either stage of the review process recommends you should be eligible.
-You should receive appropriate care while awaiting the outcome of the review.
+Appropriate care should continue while waiting for the review outcome.

 You may have to contribute towards the cost of your care package during this time, with your financial circumstances affecting who is responsible for arranging and paying for it.
-If you are responsible for funding some, or all, of it and your appeal is successful, you can claim costs incurred if you provide receipts (See section 10).
+If you are responsible for funding some, or all, of it and your appeal is successful, you can claim costs incurred if you provide receipts (see section 10).